-Later that same year, Somebody Cares was a key player in the relief efforts of Hurricane Katrina, facilitating the distribution of an estimated $30 million of in-kind gifts and donations.
-Somebody Cares America helped hundreds of churches and ministries who were supplying crisis and long-term relief on-site in New Orleans, Picayune, and Southeast Texas, while also aiding over 250,000 evacuees in the city of Houston plus many more who were transported to San Antonio, Austin, Dallas, and Denver.
+Less than a year later, Somebody Cares was a key player in the relief efforts of Hurricane Katrina, facilitating the distribution of an estimated $30 million of in-kind gifts and donations.
+SCA helped hundreds of churches and ministries who were supplying crisis and long-term relief on-site in New Orleans, Picayune, and Southeast Texas, while also aiding over 250,000 evacuees in the city of Houston plus many more who were transported to San Antonio, Austin, Dallas, and Denver.
+Nearly every year since that time, we’ve provided millions of dollars in aid and in-kind donations to areas in the U.S. and abroad that have been hit by tornadoes, earthquakes, floods and more.

 Even with the explosive expansion and impact of Somebody Cares around the globe and the diversity of ministries within the Somebody Cares chapters, the vision for Somebody Cares has always remained the same: to unite the body of Christ with the purpose of transforming individuals, families, communities, and nations by being the tangible expression of Christ.
 Our goal is to equip, empower, and encourage existing ministries in our communities to do the work of the Lord — making a Kingdom impact.